 2. Subsequent Violations: The Director or the Director's authorized designee may further limit or revoke the patron's library privileges if infractions continue.
 Such limitation or revocation shall be in writing specifying the nature of the violation.
 Subsequent violations shall result in additional suspensions of increasing length.

 C. Reinstatement: The patron whose privileges have been limited or revoked shall attend a meeting with the Director or the Director's designee to review the Library Patron Behavior Policy before their privileges are reinstated.

 Library staff may make exceptions to any of the rules listed above, at their discretion.

-For a PDF file of all the above,library policies and mission statement click here.
+For a PDF file of all the above library policies and mission statement, request a copy from the library.